 FormFactor’s products – often customized to meet customers’ unique wafer and chip designs – address these testing and measurement needs through products such as probe cards, probe stations, thermal systems, and cryogenic systems.
 Probe cards, for example, ensure that a customer’s composite contact elements used in manufacturing are precise to length scales of a few microns and reliable across various compression levels.
 Thermal systems ensure precise temperature management during certain steps in semiconductor manufacturing.

-FormFactor's revenue growth over the last three years has been unimpressive, averaging 2.88% annually.
-This quarter, its revenue declined from $203.9 million in the same quarter last year to $155.9 million.
+FormFactor's revenue has been declining over the last three years, dropping by 1.8% on average per year.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $167.4 million in the same quarter last year to $168.7 million.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory